 Learn Korean Traditional Martial Arts

-Taekkyeon, a traditional Korean martial art is designated as one of the intangible cultural heritage by UNESCO in 2011.
-Taekkyeon is made up of fluid, dance-like movements.
+UNESCO designated Taekkyeon, a traditional Korean martial art, as an intangible cultural heritage in 2011.
+It consists of fluid, dance-like movements.
 Try learning Taekkyeon and train your mind and body with noble Taekkyeon spirits.

 Head to the Trendiest Place in Insadong